isomerpages/mse/_cos2022/2-zero-waste.md

 <img src="/cos/resources/Icon_ZeroWaste.svg" alt="" style="width:33vh; margin-bottom:0px; display:block;">
 </div>

 In line with the Singapore Green Plan 2030’s goal of reducing the amount of waste sent to landfill and encouraging sustainable habits, the National Environment Agency (NEA) will be implementing a minimum charge for disposable carrier bags at supermarkets.
-Starting mid-2023, large supermarkets will be required to charge a minimum of five cents for each disposable carrier bag provided for purchases made at their physical stores.
+Starting mid-2023, large supermarkets will be required to charge a minimum of five cents for each disposable carrier bag provided for purchases made at their physical stores. <a href="/cos2022/resources/cos2022-annex-b-disposable-carrier-bag-charge.pdf" id="homehoverlink1" style="background-image:linear-gradient(#F4F0E5 48%, #4a96b0 50%);">(Download Factsheet)</a>

 A recycling container will be distributed to households in 2022 to encourage everyone to recycle.